 Here at MySchool, all of our team work closely with our clients and we pride ourselves on listening to their needs.
 Working with a great app in a continually changing International Education marketplace is what we love to do.
 Getting feedback and exchanging tips makes our community one of the strongest out there.
 Here are a few ways you can help us help you.

-Tip 1: Put the feature or the Menu header in the subject
+Tip 1: Put the feature or the module header in the subject

 It helps our Support team work more efficiently with our product developers.
-For example, adding Adding 'Finance / Tuition Fees' to the ticket title helps get the issue in front of the right person automatically and instantly, thanks to some clever technology.
+For example, adding 'Finance / Tuition Fees' to the ticket title helps get the issue in front of the right person automatically and instantly.

 Tip 2: Screen shot the problem